About the SAG Awards®

 The Screen Actors Guild Awards is the only national network television show to acknowledge the work of union members.
 SAG-AFTRA is affiliated with the AFL-CIO through the Associated Actors and Artistes of America (the Four A's).

 The Screen Actors Guild Awards also benefits the Screen Actors Guild Foundation, which provides opportunities for union members to contribute to the literacy of children through BookPALS (Performing Artists for Literacy in Schools), and its online component Storyline Online.
 SAG Foundation programs provide emergency relief to union members in economic distress, emergency funds for members with catastrophic illnesses, video and audio preservation of the creative legacy of members, scholarships for performers and their children, valuable casting seminars and related professional workshops.
 The Foundation also operates The Actor’s Center and Don LaFontaine Voice-Over Lab.
 Details are available at www.sagfoundation.org, www.bookpals.net and www.storylineonline.net.

-PEOPLE magazine and the Entertainment Industry Foundation (EIF) will host the Screen Actors Guild Post-Awards Gala for the 19th consecutive year.
+PEOPLE magazine and the Entertainment Industry Foundation (EIF) hosted the Screen Actors Guild Post-Awards Gala for the 19th consecutive year.
 This exclusive event honors the philanthropic causes and good works of the members of SAG-AFTRA.
-The gala, benefiting the Screen Actors Guild Foundation, will immediately follow the SAG Awards.
+The gala, benefiting the Screen Actors Guild Foundation, immediately followed the 21st SAG Awards.

 SAG Awards Facts